 Candidates may not may reference to any other candidates, including other cooperative members, in any printed campaign materials.

-Candidates are responsible for their own campaign activities carried out or campaign and materials produced by the group on behalf of the candidate.

-All posters and banners produced on behalf of other candidates must be stamped by an Electoral Officer before being posted and will be counted as if produced by the candidate when determining the candidate’s maximum permissible numbers of posters and banners and their campaign spending limit.

-Groups are obligated to comply with the responsibilities and obligations of candidates under this policy.
+Cooperatives are obligated to comply with the responsibilities and obligations of candidates under this policy.

 5.7 Campaign Managers

-A group must designate one person as their campaign manager and must provide contact information for that person, in writing, to the Electoral Office 72 hours before the start of the Campaign Period.
+A cooperative must designate one person as their campaign manager and must provide contact information for that person, in writing, to the Electoral Office 72 hours before the start of the Campaign Period.

+Candidates who are not running as part of a cooperative may also appoint a person to act as their campaign manager.

+Campaign managers must be familiar with this policy and ensure all candidates on in the cooperative read and understand their responsibilities and obligations.

 Candidates who are not running as part of a group may also appoint a person to act as their campaign manager.

-Campaign managers must be familiar with this policy and ensure all candidates on in the group read and understand their responsibilities and obligations.

-Candidates who are not running as part of a group may also appoint a person to act as their campaign manager.

-An Electoral Officer, the Elections Adjudicator or the Arbitration Panel may deal directly with a candidate or group’s campaign manager about any campaign issues related to, or complaints made against, the candidate or group.
-The campaign manager will be responsible for representing the candidate or group with respect to any such issues or complaints, and for informing the candidate or group about any such campaign issues or complaints and the outcomes.
+An Electoral Officer, the Elections Adjudicator or the Arbitration Panel may deal directly with a candidate or cooperative’s campaign manager about any campaign issues related to, or complaints made against, the candidate or cooperative.
+The campaign manager will be responsible for representing the candidate or cooperative with respect to any such issues or complaints, and for informing the candidate or cooperative about any such campaign issues or complaints and the outcomes.

 Campaign managers must be active members of the UVSS in good standing as defined by the UVSS Bylaws.